Superman: Whatever Happened to the Man of Tomorrow?: Production

-With the conclusion of Crisis on Infinite Earths, the fictional continuity of the Silver Age that had begun in the 1960s was closed.
+With the conclusion of Crisis on Infinite Earths, the fictional continuity of the Silver Age that had begun in the 1950s was closed.
 From October to December 1986, all of the regular Superman comic books were not published to allow for the publication of the limited series The Man of Steel, which would reboot Superman's continuity.
 Outgoing editor Julius Schwartz decided to "make believe" his last two issues of Superman and Action Comics were the actual last two issues ever.

-Initially, Schwartz wanted Superman co-creator Jerry Siegel to write the story as a way to book-end the character; however, Siegel was unable to do so due to legal restrictions.
-So while at a convention, Schwartz asked British writer Alan Moore, who had been developing the character of the Swamp Thing extensively, to be the writer of this final story.
+Initially, Schwartz wanted Superman co-creator Jerry Siegel to write the story as a way to book-end the character, but Siegel was unable to do so due to legal restrictions.
+While at a convention, Schwartz asked British writer Alan Moore, who had been developing the character of the Swamp Thing extensively, to be the writer of this final story.
 Moore pored over the extensive history of Superman and created a roadmap that would complete the stories and characters.
 To draw the story, Schwartz chose definitive Superman artist Curt Swan, who had been drawing the character in various publications since Superman #51 in 1948.

 Plot

-The story was originally published in Superman #423 and Action Comics #583 (both September 1986).
+The story was originally published in Superman #423 and Action Comics #583 (both dated September 1986).
 The first half of the story, published in Superman, was billed as the comic's "Historic Last Issue" as it was retitled The Adventures of Superman with #424.

 Part 1: Superman #423

-Daily Planet reporter Tim Crane interviews Lois Lane – who has married a man named Jordan Elliot – for a story about the last days of Superman, as she is the last person to have seen him before his disappearance ten years prior.
-Lois explains that a period of relative peace had ensued after four of Superman's most dangerous enemies were rendered inactive; Brainiac had been damaged beyond repair, Lex Luthor had gone missing, and the Parasite and Terra-Man killed each other.
+Daily Planet reporter Tim Crane interviews Lois Lane – who has married a man named Jordan Elliott – for a story about the last days of Superman, as she is the last person to have seen him before his disappearance ten years prior.
+Lois explains that a period of relative peace had ensued after four of Superman's most dangerous enemies were rendered inactive; Brainiac had been damaged beyond repair, Lex Luthor had gone missing, and Parasite and Terra-Man killed each other.
 With no one left to fight against, Superman dedicated himself to conducting research in space.
 Upon returning from an expedition, Superman finds Metropolis destroyed at the hands of Bizarro, who until then was a well-meaning being endowed with a reversed reasoning that leads him to perform the opposite of his intentions.
 When Superman demands an explanation, Bizarro reveals his plan to become the "perfect imperfect duplicate": since Superman is a superhero who saves lives, Bizarro would become a villain who kills; since Superman's home planet of Krypton was accidentally destroyed and he came to Earth as a baby, Bizarro destroyed the Bizarro World himself and came to Earth as an adult; and since Superman is alive, Bizarro commits suicide with a piece of blue kryptonite.